Team Coordination Has Broken Down: The 2-Week Emergency Restructure for Operators at $100K–$200K/Year

 Revenue per employee: Improved (efficiency gains)

-Coordination collapse restructures costs you 2 weeks of focused effort, a temporary productivity dip, and a learning curve for pod leads.
+Cost of crisis restructuring: Coordination collapse restructures cost you 2 weeks of focused effort, a temporary productivity dip, and a learning curve for pod leads.

-Prevention costs you thoughtful structure design at 4-6 people, before chaos emerges.
+Cost of prevention: Prevention costs you a deliberate structure design pass at 4–6 people, before coordination chaos ever shows up.

 Coordination Hours Increasing